-Ethanol Facts: Trade
+Ethanol Facts: Exports and Trade

 The development, production and sales of biofuels are global in their sweep and scope.
 Click HERE to view historical world ethanol production information broken down by country/region.